Thomas-S-B/visualee/README.md

 Early versions used java reflection to examine the java-classes, but i decided against it and prefer a simple scan of the source-files, because:
 - it's possible to visualize even not compilable code (important for emergency cases)
-- the implementation is simpler (the famous rule of thumb: avoid reflection)
 - it's easier to implement visualee to other languages
 - much less trouble with plugin-configuration, because the classes must be loadable (cue: „absent code...“, implemenation of the EE-Satck must be included).